 - Extreme under-eating in someone who has an unhealthy compulsion to reach or attain a very low body weight as in anorexia nervosa

+Both overeating and under-eating for a long period of time have serious effects.
 Knowledge about the effects of under-eating and underweight have come from many sources, such as studies of the effects of famine and concentration camp victims, as well as research studies into the effects of food restraint in animals and humans.
 Consistent findings have emerged.
-This means that whatever reasons you have for restricting food, you would experience exactly the same adverse effects no matter what you weigh.
+This means that whatever reasons you have for restricting food, you would experience the same adverse effects no matter what you weigh.

-- Panic: Very low weight under-eaters may feel spaced out a lot of the time and not in touch with their feelings.
+Panic: Very low weight under-eaters may feel spaced out a lot of the time and not in touch with their feelings.
 But panic attacks are a common symptom which is often associated with panic about weight gain.
-Panic symptoms are not just emotional; they commonly arise if the body’s stress systems are not getting the nutrients they need to keep us balanced and able to cope with life.
-Panic attacks onlysubside when weight becomes normal for your age and height.
+Panic symptoms are not just emotional; they commonly arise if the body’s stress systems are not getting the nutrients that they need to keep us balanced and able to cope with life.
+Panic attacks subside only when weight becomes normal for your age and height.

 Some people become obsessive-compulsive to such a degree that they could be described as suffering from a starvation-induced OCD.
 Hoarding objects – including bags of food – is common among people who just don’t eat enough.

 Withdrawal & Looking Inward: Under-eating can make you feel better in the short term especially if people draw attention to your willpower or weight loss.
 But a person will become prone to withdrawal and a great deal of self focus if under-eating continues and becomes a way of life.
 Some people with the eating disorder anorexia nervosa have a very poor social life but a very vivid inner life, which is expressed by writing stories or poetry.
 Such writings are usually about the emotional pain of the disorder, but sufferers are closed from the experiences of life outside.